Neisseria meningitidis

 CDC recommends routine MenB vaccine:

-• People age 10 years or older at increased risk for meningococcal disease
+• Individuals age 10 years and older at increased risk for meningococcal disease

 Teens and young adults (age 16-23 years) also may get a MenB vaccine.

-CDC recommends MenABCWY vaccination as an option for:
+CDC recommends the new combination MenABCWY vaccination as an option for:

-• People age 10 years or older who are getting MenACWY and MenB at the same visit
+• Individuals age 10 years and older who need MenACWY and MenB at the same visit

-Talk to your healthcare professional if your teen missed getting MenACWY or if you are interested in MenB vaccination.
+Talk to a healthcare professional if your teen missed getting MenACWY or if you are interested in MenB vaccination.

 CDC recommends meningococcal vaccines for adults if they are at increased risk.
 This includes: